DFE-Digital/early-careers-framework/docs/source/getting-started.html.md

 ### Sandbox environment

-The sandbox environment is used by providers to:

-* test API integrations without affecting real data
+The sandbox environment is used to test API integrations without affecting real data.
-* become familiar with the service

 ```
 API v1: